pranx18/skincare-ingredient-classifier/README.md

 Safe for Sensitive Skin

-It uses TF-IDF features + linear classifier.
+It uses TF-IDF features + a Linear classifier.